arno-di-loreto/apihandyman.io/_posts/2015-03-28-the-ways-of-the-api-smartness.md

   - DX
   - Hypermedia
 ---
-An API must be smart to ensure that consumers will want to use it and remain dumb when they consume it.
+An API must be smart to ensure that consumers will want to use it and remain dumb when they consume it.<!--more-->

 > smart
 > *smɑːt*